Useful Camera Tips

 BlackVue Dashcams record automatically, so it's easy to forget you have one.
 Take the time to familiarize yourself with how your cam system works and check it periodically.
 The very best system doesn't do you much good if you can't use it effectively.

-The SD Memory Card is the heart of your dashcam system.
-This where the video files created by your dashcam are stored, so your camera won't be able to protect you without one.
-Dashcam functions put an extra-heavy strain on a memory card, as they are constantly reading and writing data to and from the card.
-Your vehicle is the most extreme environment that a memory card can live in.
+The SD Memory Card is the heart of your Dashcam System.
+This where the video files created by your Dashcam are stored, so your camera won't be able to protect you without one.
+Dashcam functions put an extra-heavy strain on SD Memory Cards, as they are constantly reading and writing data to and from the card.
+Your vehicle is the most extreme environment that an SD Memory Card can live in.
 It is subjected to temperature extremes and plenty of shock/vibration simply from everyday driving.
-It's important to use an ultra high-quality SD memory card for the best performance and longest life possible.
+It's important to use an ultra high-quality SD Memory Card for the best performance and longest life possible.

 Use only BlackVue High Endurance Class 10 and/or UHS Class 3 micro SD Memory Cards.
 These superior card ratings mean the card supports 10 MB/s as the minimum non-fragmented sequential write speed and also uses a high speed bus mode.
 These are specifically designed for large Full HD video files.
 It's also best to choose a larger rather than smaller card size for more video storage capacity.

 It is highly recommended to get a hardwired multi-channel system (front & rear cameras/hidden wires) to maximize your protection capabilities and safety.
 A three channel system adds a passenger cabin camera.
 A one channel 'front only' camera does you no good if someone hits you from behind.